Matthew1906/100DaysOfPython/Beginner/1/Project/README.md

 #### Day 1 of 100 Days of Python
 #### Project name: 100 Days of Python
-#### THINGS I LEARNT: INPUT, OUTPUT, VARIABLES, AND VARIABLE NAMING
+#### Things I learnt: Input, Output, Variables, and Variable Naming

 #### You need to choose one of the codes, or it will play 3 times
 #### Comment the others by blocking them, and ctrl + /